-VARCHAR (size)
+LONG VARCHAR (CLOB)

-The VARCHAR data type is a variable length and can contain any character entered from the keyboard.
-The minimum length of VARCHAR columns is 1 character, and the maximum length 3992 characters.
-Enter a value for the size parameter when creating a VARCHAR column.
+The CLOB data type is a variable-length data type that can contain any character that can be entered from the keyboard.
+The maximum length of CLOB columns is 8 TB.

-Only the characters entered are stored in the database.
-When entering data in a VARCHAR column, enclose it in single quotes (' ').
-Note that double-byte characters occupy two bytes.
-When using double-byte characters, account for size when specifying the length of a column.
+Unlike the CHAR data type, which uses spaces for padding, only the characters entered are stored in the database.
+When entering data in a CLOB column, enclose it in single quotes (' ').
+Double-byte characters occupy two bytes each, account for this when specifying the length of the column.

-e.g. 'This is a VARCHAR string.'
+e.g., 'This is a VARCHAR string.'